 -2014 Pandora’s Riddle (Chidat Pandora): 50% Pinot Noir with 50% of Eye of the Storm (Ein Ha’Se’ara) see above.
 This wine transformed with more smoky cedar with sautéed cardamom seeds, deeper purple fruits, dried thyme and a fuller body that had a mint-y note that gave more vitality to the wine as it evolved.

 The Old Musketeer was first tasted throughout the day on December 31st, 2017 and again on January 1st, 2018

--2008 The Old Musketeer: Late harvested Muscat of Alexandria spent 8 years aging in oak barrels and blended with 6% 2015 Chardonnay to add acidity with a final alcohol of 15.9% abv.
-This is Ya’acov’s study in oxidation as after 8 years in barrels, he only bottled two barrels and left the rest to continue in their oxidative environment.
-The nose is amazing with salt water taffy, brunt sugar, caramel, apricot preserves and dried rose petals.
+-2008 The Old Musketeer: Fortified Muscat of Alexandria and Chardonnay at 15.9% abv and aged for 8 years in barrel.
+The base wine was blended with Chardonnay to add balance as well as acidity.
+This is Ya’acov’s study in oxidation – after 8 years in barrels, he only bottled two barrels, and he left the rest to continue in their oxidative environment.
+The nose is amazing with salt water taffy, burnt sugar, caramel, apricot preserves and dried rose petals.
 The body is viscous and lush yet it has that wall of acidity that gives this sweet wine so much vitality… initially tasted at refrigerator temperatures and as it warmed up it displayed aromas of golden raisins and toasted coconut.
-The next day, there was an enticing grilled fig note that came out and it was smokier in character.
+The next day of tasting it, there was this enticing grilled fig note that came out and it was smokier in character.
 The complexity of flavors in combination with the overall zeal and enthusiasm created by the acid makes it one of my favorite sweet wines… and it is from Israel.
 Who would have ever guessed?!

 The idea that he is able to keep the acidity well integrated throughout all of these wines is extremely impressive.